Fluffernuttersandwich/Better7D2DbyFNS/README.md

 The Nomad doesn't have full functionality in multiplayer.

-IDC Core is boobytrapped to not work with the Beyond Storage mod.
+IDC Core is boobytrapped to not work with any Storage Broadcasting mods.

 ---

 C. This Mod List is not compatible with the main EFT Overhaul, Rebirth, Darkness Falls, nor most other Overhauls.

-No I will not make it compatible, that's too much work.
+No, I will not make it compatible, that's too much work.

 ---